By Joanna Rodriguez, Contributing Writer

 “So if anyone is in Christ, there is a new creation: everything old has passed away; see, everything has become new!”
 2 Corinthians 5:17

-If you feel like you are failing as a mother, remember that in Christ you are a new creation!
+If you feel like you are failing as a mother, remember that in Christ you are a new creation, and you are loved!
 Your sin, your failures, your shortfalls do not rule your life anymore.
-The old you is dead as a doornail, and you can live each day as a child of God.
 You are still human, you are still going to fail sometimes, but live into your new identity in Christ and make this your daily prayer:

 “Why are you cast down, O my soul, and why are you disquieted within me?
 Hope in God; for I shall again praise him, my help and my God.”
 Psalm 43:5